7mind/blog/lightweight-reflection.md

 `Boundaries.Empty` is just an optimization for default boundaries of `>: Nothing <: Any` intended to make generated tree more compact.

 **Gotcha**: type bounds in Scala are recursive!
-So it's pretty hard to restore them properly, but we may detect recursive and loose the boundaries appropriately.
+So it's pretty hard to restore them properly, but the recursion can be detected and the boundaries loosened appropriately.

-So, we will identify nongeneric types using their fully qualified names.
+Non-generic types may be identified by their fully qualified names.
 A type may have a prefix (in case it's a PDT) and type boundaries (in case it's an abstract type parameter):

 ```scala
 case class NameReference(